Nabokov and the Sky

 These St. Petersburg citizens really love their parades.
 They had one on Saturday and one on Sunday for City Day, which celebrates St. Petersburg's birthday.
 This parade on Saturday along Nevsky Prospect featured floats from every neighborhood in the city along with huge floating advertisements of the companies and stores located in those neighborhoods.

 Below Genya and his little cousin, "Little Brother David", who is very charming and as instantly lovable and adorable as he looks.
 And I hate kids.
 Those little yellow-wrapped candies you can see near the pillow are my favorite Russian candies called "Korovka" or "Little Cow".
 They have a soft caramel center, but the outside is a slightly hardened, kind of grainy caramel reminiscent of hardened honey.
 They are amazing and so much better than all of the other chocolate-containing candies (all named after animals and Russian fairytale characters).
-On the way back from Kolpina Ira and I stopped at the monument-museum of the Siege of Leningrad.
-The monument you see in the photo below depicts a soldier on the left and a worker on the right.
-Together, the civilian and the soldier defended the city during the 900 day blockade, during which over 600,000 people died of hunger alone.

 Some of the stations in the very center of the city which were created in the 70s have built-in platform doors that line up with those of the train when it pulls up to the station.
 I have no idea how these are more efficient or less expensive to produce (Ira said that was the original motivation) but I can see that people might have thought they were safer (Genya mentioned that drunkards often fall onto the tracks and die).
 Either way, they are very strange.